forestdb/forestdb.org/models/exogenous-counterfactuals.md

             ,@(make-shadow-defines model) ;;the shadow model
             (not ,(shadow-rename-all a (names model)))
             (condition (not ,(shadow-rename-all b (names model))))))

-    (and ,a ,b))))
+    (and ,a ,b)))
+    "If it weren't in category A, it wouldn't have feature")
 ~~~~

-Functions always get resampled.
-Now, the counterfactual statements ("if it weren't in category A, then the feature wouldn't be on") is #t with probability 1.
+Functions always get resampled, so every time the category is changed, the feature changes in response.
+Now, the counterfactual statement ("if it weren't in category A, then the feature wouldn't be on") is true with probability 1.
+For deterministic dependencies, this strategy seems to work fairly well.

 ### Stochastic dependencies

 What about stochastic dependencies?
-In this case, we also have the two options shown above -- we could always resample (by expressing `feature-on` as a function), or we could only resample with probability `epsilon`.
+In this case, we also have the two options shown above: we can resample with probability `epsilon`, or we can always resample (by expressing `feature-on` as a function).
+Let's look at the result from each option.

+#### Version 1: Variable
 ~~~~
 ;;;fold:
 ;;first we have a bunch of helper code to do meta-transforms.. converts name to shadow-name and wraps top-level defines